cstavros/mfw/README.md

 From the html source code, we can see that there is a hidden flag.php page:
 ![screen shot](https://cloud.githubusercontent.com/assets/22091364/18804797/22dd372c-81ce-11e6-96b0-a034f3d2d970.jpg)

 The website author also hints that he used the above sources to create the website.
-A quick check of the challenge website reveals that they used github as the source control repository.
+A quick check of the challenge website reveals that they used GitHub as the source control repository.
 We can use the publically exposed .git/ directory to retreive the website source code:

     http://web.chal.csaw.io:8000/.git/

 Information security professionals warn that publicly revealing a website's source code leaves it open to vulnerabilities (https://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/).

 We can use this publically exposed .git/ directory to retreive the website source code.
-We used `wget` to download that .git/ directory (or use curl for Mac users):
+We used the `wget` command, we downloaded the .git/ directory (or use curl for Mac users):

     wget --mirror -I .git http://web.chal.csaw.io:8000/.git/
 ---